OpenVidu/openvidu.io-docs/docs/openvidu-pro/deploying-openvidu-pro.md

 <br>

+---

 ### 2) Configure your OpenVidu Server Pro

-Fill the form with the appropriate values as stated below
+Fill each section of the form with the appropriate values as stated below.

 #### Stack name
 The name of your deployment